-Young researchers from all around Europe will show that there is still a lot to be discovered – we just have to look from the proper perspective!
+Young researchers from all around Europe showed that there is still a lot to be discovered – we just have to look from the proper perspective!

-The 35th edition of the Contest will take place in Katowice, from 9 to 14 September 2024.
-This prestigious event is open to the general public free of charge.
-Around 150 brilliant young scientists, aged between 14 to 20 years old, representing nearly 40 countries, will gather in Katowice for 6 days to present around 90 scientific projects in the field of natural, mathematical, technical, economic, or social sciences.
+The 35th edition of the Contest took place in Katowice, from 9 to 14 September 2024.
+This prestigious event was open to the general public free of charge.
+Around 150 brilliant young scientists, aged between 14 to 20 years old, representing nearly 40 countries, gathered in Katowice for 6 days to present around 90 scientific projects in the field of natural, mathematical, technical, economic, or social sciences.

 If you are just dreaming about your own scientific project, don’t give up!
 EUCYS shows that the recipe for a project that can contribute to scientific and technological progress is not as complicated as it seems.
 First, choose a subject that genuinely interests you.
 The best driving force, appearing when we are really curious about something, is commitment and passion.Then you need to expand your knowledge in a given field – talk to specialists and listen to their advice, but above all, implement new ideas.
 Don’t be discouraged by failures.
 Making mistakes is a natural part of scientific work, and as the history of great discoveries shows,they often led to the most important inventions and theories.
 These are the basics that can bring you to the next stage, i.e. implementing the project and submitting it to the contest.